pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1794 More AWS Services

+Today I studied more AWS services focused in compliance and monitoring activities, services like AWS Config, Inspector, GuardDuty, Artifact, Secrets Manager and Certificate Manager (ACM).
+I feel sometimes bored while studying the course and reading the AWS docs to learn more about these services.
+I am studying the last part of the course approximately I completed the 70% of the course.

 ### Day 1793 Web Crawling and Software Engineering at Google

 Today I began to create a WebCrawler to extract article information from a platform like Amazon.
 My idea is to create a dataset with product information and this dataset can be used for any purpose.
 I continue reading the Software Engineering at Google book is amazing how Google manage some software aspects in the company.